-Since 2 of the Dexter-Ann Arbor Run involve point-to-point courses, the DxA2 race crew provides clothing bag transportation service for all races back to the covered parking area (at Ann & Ashley) near the finish line.
+Since the Half Marathon is a point-to-point course, the DxA2 race crew provides clothing bag transportation service for all races back to the covered parking area (at Ann & Ashley) near the finish line.

 Place any clothing items that you want transported back to the starting line into the bag.